cisco/webex-assistant-sdk/docs/Webex Assistant SDK.md

 # Webex Skills SDK

-The Webex Assistant SDK is designed to simplify the process of creating a Webex Assistant Skill.
+The Webex Skills SDK is designed to simplify the process of creating a Webex Assistant Skill.
 It provides some tools that help to easily set up a template skill, deal with encryption and test the skill locally, among other things.